jonharlem/___how_to_repo/cheats.md

 ### Do some work and then save it

 First, do some work!
-Make some changes, put them in the box
+Make some changes, put them in the box, label the box.

 ```shell
 $ git status